biojs/edu/series/101/30_package_basics.md

 - Use `vis` for components which are visualizing data sets
 - Use `rest` for REST apis to databases
 - Use `algo` for server/client side algorithms processing the data (e.g. alignments, neural networks, markov models, graph algorithms)

+If you have a better name for your package, please use it.
+This naming guideline is only if you are not that creative (like us).
 {% endhlblock %}

 2) Our input data
 ------------------